semosem/semosem/README.md

 Creating digital solutions is what takes most of my time in a day.
 I do things with passion and I have an inner desire to thrive and practice thinking creatively.

-- 📫 Create UI Frameworks
-  -  I've got you covered in all areas regarding front-end development.
+-  I've got you covered in all areas regarding front-end development or nodejs APIs.

 ## Technologies